• Skip to main content

 slice of raspberry bundt cake on a plate

-Meanwhile, the sweet lemon glaze just brings it to a whole new level!
+Meanwhile, the sweet lemon glaze just brings it to a whole new level.
+It's just as delicious as this glazed pumpkin bundt cake!

-• Great for sharing: Bundt cakes are perfect for sharing.
-Bring one to a tea party, bridal shower, or mothers day gathering.
+3. Great for sharing.
+Bundt cakes are perfect for sharing.
+Bring one to a tea party, bridal shower, potluck, or holiday party.

 • vanilla extract